-- To determine the maximum permissible RPAS altitude above ground level, subtract site elevation (3') from the base of overlying controlled airspace.
-In this case, the base of controlled airspace is 1500'agl - 2.
+- 1. To determine the maximum permissible RPAS altitude above ground level, subtract site elevation of 820' above sea level from the base of controlled airspace 2400'MSL which equals 1580'AGL. round down to 1500' the base of controlled airspace over this site is 1500'AGL. - 2.
 RPA are required to remain 500' below the base of any overlying controlled airspace, and 2nm laterally clear of any controlled airspace volume.
-However, MAAC may authorize reductions in of 100' below a Class E CAE, therefore the highest altitude MAAC can approve is 1400' AGL (above ground level).
+However, MAAC may authorize reductions in certain circumstances and in this case, MAAC has approved a lateral reduction of 1000' from the edge of the flying area to the edge of CYSB Class E Control Zone, and a 100' vertical reduction from the overlying Class E airspace, therefore the highest altitude MAAC can approve is 1400' AGL (above ground level).